 This is Sturgeon's Revelation, but common usage has it that this phrase is what is meant when the Law is cited.
 (The actual quote for the Law is "Nothing is always absolutely so.")

-"I repeat Sturgeon's Revelation, which was wrung out of me after twenty years of wearying defense of science fiction against attacks of people who used the worst examples of the field for ammunition, and whose conclusion was that ninety percent of SF is crap."
+- "I repeat Sturgeon's Revelation, which was wrung out of me after twenty years of wearying defense of science fiction against attacks of people who used the worst examples of the field for ammunition, and whose conclusion was that ninety percent of SF is crap."

 Sturgeon's Revelation is sometimes expanded as follows:

 - Corollary 1: The existence of immense quantities of trash in science fiction is admitted and it is regrettable; but it is no more unnatural than the existence of trash anywhere.

 - Corollary 2: The best science fiction is as good as the best fiction in any field.
 (Note: It is clear this doesn't necessarily follow from the Revelation — sci-fi has minor advantages and disadvantages compared to other genres, and differing amounts of literature compared to other genres.
 If a thousand write sci-fi, but a hundred thousand write real world, do the maths.)